MRezaKarimi/WebSurfer/README.md

 Query processor created using Django and provides a web interface for users to enter query and view search result.
 This module includes:
 1. Get query from user
 2. Fetch postings list from MongoDB based on query
-3. Ranking documents using two methods:
+3. Rank documents using two methods:
     * TF-IDF
     * Positional
 4. Sort documents based on ranking